 - Click next to the query bar.

-In the Add filter pop-up, set Field to day_of_week, Operator to is not, and Value to Wednesday.
+In the Add filter pop-up, set the field to day_of_week, the operator to is not, and the value to Wednesday.

 - Click Add filter.